-He will not, however, waste your valuable time.
+He will not waste your valuable time repeating treatments that have failed you.
 If you have already had dozens of sessions of physical therapy and chiropractic, tried dozens of medications over the years, and in general are “fed up” with nothing working for you, Dr. Attaman will promptly and appropriately offer you much more advanced pain management options in which he is extensively trained.
 Dr. Attaman is always amazed at the treatment options available to patients who have been suffering from pain for even decades.

 Dr. Attaman is board certified and Anesthesiology-fellowship trained in the medical subspecialty of Pain Medicine and Interventional Pain Management.
 He is also residency trained and board certified in the specialty of Physical Medicine and Rehabilitation.
 He is one of only a few with such extensive qualifications in the state of Washington.